 Lakeview - named for its close proximity to Lake Pontchartrain - is a moderately affluent neighborhood filled with frame cottages and brink ranch-style homes.
-This section of the city is marked as being bound by Lakeshore Drive, Orleans Avenue, City Park Avenue and the Jefferson Parish line.
-Within this area are four separate neighborhoods: Lakeview, Lakewood, West End and Navarre.
+This section of the city is marked as being bound by Lakeshore Drive, Orleans Avenue, City Park Avenue, and the Jefferson Parish line.
+Within this area are four separate neighborhoods: Lakeview, Lakewood, West End, and Navarre.

+The Lakeview neighborhood was one of the first residential areas to develop around the beauty and leisure that surrounded the lakefront scenery.
 Modern development of Lakeview began with a resort now called West End – originally called New Lake End.
-This was area was frequented and developed by citizens involved in coastal trade, yachters and boaters between 1835-1876.
+This was area was frequented and developed by citizens involved in coastal trade, yachters, and boaters between 1835-1876.

-A beautiful recreational area is along Lakeshore Drive.
+In addition to the homey neighborhoods and local charm, a beautiful recreational area is along Lakeshore Drive.
 On a beautiful weekend afternoon, couples sunning on blankets and family barbeques dot the landscape near Lake Pontchartrain.